 The Executive Council approves or rejects all Supreme Court, Superior Court, and Circuit Court judges in New Hampshire.
 These judges, who can serve until the age of 70, shape the legal landscape of our state, including the reproductive rights landscape.

 Now, more than ever, it's critical that judges serving on New Hampshire's courts understand the importance of upholding reproductive rights.
 The U.S. Supreme Court, which is now stacked with ultraconservative Trump appointees, has decided to take up a case that’s a direct challenge to Roe v.
 Wade.
 If Roe’s protections are overturned or weakened, it will fall to the states to protect the right to safe, legal abortion.

 Commissioners and Department Heads

-The Executive Council approves or rejects appointments of NH state commissioners, including the commissioner of the Department of Health and Human Services, which administers the NH Family Planning Program, the state HIV/STD Prevention Program, and other programs that directly affect sexual and reproductive health care.
+The Executive Council approves or rejects appointments of NH state commissioners, including the commissioner of the Department of Health and Human Services, which administers the NH Family Planning Program.